viviRbi/vyNote/readme.md

 # Reflections API
 ## What is Reflection API?
 - Java Reflection is a process of examining or modifying the run time behavior of a class at run time.
+- It is a very powerful concept
+- It had little use in normal programming but it's the backbone for most Java frameworks.
+Some of the framework uses reflection are Junit, Spring, Tomcat, Eclipse, Hibernate
+- We should not use it in normal programming when we already had access to the classes and interfaces
+- java.lang.Class is the entry point of all the reflection operators
 ```java
 Test abc = new Test();